pechuk/documentation-api/Profiles.md

 ###### Save rule settings to an existing Profile

-The expected behavior of this request to overwrite all existing rule settings to a configured profile or write new rule settings to an existing empty profile.
+The expected behaviour of this request to overwrite all existing rule settings to a configured profile or write new rule settings to an existing empty profile.

 You must indicate the profile id in the request body otherwise a new profile will be created with the indicated rule settings configured.